Launch-Free 3 months Builder plan-

 Why does sharing a single inbox break multi-agent crews?

 With a shared inbox, replies meant for one agent can be picked up by another during polling.
-You also lose the ability to trace which task generated which email thread, and debugging requires filtering through all agents' traffic mixed together.
+You lose the ability to trace which task generated which email thread, and debugging requires filtering through all agents' traffic mixed together.

 Does LobsterMail have a Python SDK for CrewAI integration?